Email Validation Testing: Test 9 Different Types of Emails

 #7) Confirmation Emails

 Emails here are to notify the user about the confirmation of the action taken.
-This usually is the reservation confirmations, order confirmations, query confirmations, etc..
+This is usually for reservation confirmations, order confirmations, query confirmations, etc..

 Validation points are as below: